 The judicial review was heard in B.C.’s Supreme Court from Oct.
 30 through Nov.
 2, 2023 and on Nov.
 24, 2023.

 The Supreme Court issued its decision on Jan.
 22, 2024.
 On the jurisdictional issue, the Court affirmed that the Tribunal is able to adjudicate human rights complaints arising out of matters relating to child protection.
 However, the Court also found that “stereotypical reasoning and escalating assertions of power and control” in the determination of whether a child is at risk are not sufficient to ground a successful human rights complaint in child protection cases.
 Specifically, this applies to situations where such risk assessments are made in good faith and in accordance with the Child, Family and Community Service Act (CFCSA).
+The Supreme Court sent the case back to the Tribunal for reconsideration with this finding in mind.

 This case will be crucial in determining whether people facing discrimination in the child welfare system will be able to enforce their Human Rights Code-protected rights.
 We argued that the Provincial Court lacks jurisdiction to decide allegations of discrimination, so it is important that people are able to access the Human Rights Tribunal to address discriminatory conduct.